Nozbe/NoOffice.org/_book/review.md

 Sounds easy, but it's still lots of work.
 Emails and other incoming documents tend to pile up.
 We get confused about our goals.
 The calendar is full of commitments that we took on which we don't want to do anymore.
 We've got way too many projects and tasks on our plate!

 That's why the first weekly review will take you about a day.
 Yes, that's right, an entire day.
 But do it anyway, you'll thank me later.
-And if you stick to it, the next reviews will take you up to 2 hours.
+And if you stick to it, the next reviews will take you up to two hours.

 Two hours?!
 That's still too much, right?
 No, it's not.

 > A weekly review should be the most important meeting you have in the week because it's all about you, your goals and your time.
 And remember, time is priceless.

 Take a good look at how many minutes or hours you've wasted last week on coffees, catch-up meetings with colleagues and browsing social media.
-I'm sure you'll find your 2 hours in there.
+I'm sure you'll find your two hours in there.
 Just put them on your calendar and get to it!
 Make yourself a priority.
 For the sake of everyone around you.

 Every time you board a plane they tell you that in an event of a loss of cabin pressure, put your oxygen mask first and only then attend to everyone around you.
 Even your kids.